TheMeinerLP/MinecraftOTEL/README.md

 Open Grafana at http://localhost:3000 (anonymous access is enabled).

 Notes:
-- Alloy listens on `4317/4318` for OTLP and forwards traces to Tempo.
+- The OpenTelemetry Collector listens on `4317/4318` for OTLP and forwards traces to Tempo.
-- Metrics are written to Prometheus via remote-write (`/api/v1/write`).
+- Prometheus scrapes metrics from the collector on `:8889`.
-- Logs are forwarded to Loki via Alloy (`/loki/api/v1/push`).
+- Logs are forwarded to Loki via the collector (`/loki/api/v1/push`).

 ## API Usage (Paper + Velocity)
 MinecraftOTEL exposes a small API so other plugins can create meters or react to